Dadomagal/Dadomagal/README.md

 ## Hi there 👋
+My name is Iago and I am currently an IT Management student, looking for my first internship or freelance opportunities.
+I have a great interest in data analysis and have previous experience in financial analysis, having worked as a financial analyst.
+Below are my main highlights:

+-Learning: Python, SQL and Git.
+-Looking for: Collaborate on data analysis and back-end development projects.

 <!--
 **Dadomagal/Dadomagal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.